siyan-zhao/ICL_decision_boundary/README.md

 ---
-If you find our work helpful, please consider cite our work:
+If you find our work helpful, please consider citing our work:

 ```
 @article{zhao2024probing,